RELX: Reed International

 In 1895, Albert E. Reed established a newsprint manufacturing operation at Tovil Mill near Maidstone, Kent.
 The Reed family were Methodists and encouraged good working conditions for their staff in the then-dangerous print trade.

 In 1965, Reed Group, as it was then known, became a conglomerate, creating its Decorative Products Division with the purchase of Crown Paints, Polycell and Sanderson's wallpaper and DIY decorating interests.

 In 1970, Reed Group merged with the International Publishing Corporation and the company name was changed to Reed International Limited.
 The company continued to grow by merging with other publishers and produced high quality trade journals as IPC Business Press Ltd and women's and other consumer magazines as IPC magazines Ltd. Reed entered the United States in 1977 by acquiring Cahners Publications, founded by Norman Cahners.

-In 1985 the company decided to rationalise its operations, focusing on publishing and selling off its other interests.
+In 1985, the company decided to rationalise its operations, focusing on publishing and selling off its other interests.
 Sanderson was sold to WestPoint Pepperell, Inc. of Georgia, United States, that year, while Crown Paint and Polycell were sold to Williams Holdings in 1987.
 The company's paper and packaging production operations were bundled together to form Reedpack and sold to private equity firm Cinven in 1988.
 Reed expanded its publishing by acquiring Technical Publishing from Dun & Bradstreet.

 Elsevier NV

 In 1880, Jacobus George Robbers started a publishing company called NV Uitgeversmaatschappij Elsevier (Elsevier Publishing Company NV) to publish literary classics and the encyclopedia Winkler Prins.
 Robbers named the company after the old Dutch printers family Elzevir, which, for example, published the works of Erasmus in 1587.
 Elsevier NV originally was based in Rotterdam but moved to Amsterdam in the late 1880s.

 Up to the 1930s, Elsevier remained a small family-owned publisher, with no more than ten employees.
 After the war it launched the weekly Elsevier magazine, which turned out to be very profitable.
 A rapid expansion followed.
-Elsevier Press Inc. started in 1951 in Houston, Texas, USA, and in 1962 publishing offices were opened in London and New York.
+Elsevier Press Inc. started in 1951 in Houston, Texas, US, and in 1962 publishing offices were opened in London and New York.
 Multiple mergers in the 1970s led to name changes, settling at "Elsevier Scientific Publishers" in 1979.
 In 1991, two years before the merger with Reed, Elsevier acquired Pergamon Press in the UK.

 Cahners Publishing

 Cahners Publishing, founded by Norman Cahners, was the largest U.S. publisher of trade or business magazines as of his death in 1986.
-Reed Elsevier acquired the company in 1977.
+Reed International acquired the company in 1977.